kamfonas/ExData_Plotting1/README.md

 * Note that in this dataset missing values are coded as `?`.

-## Making Plots
+## The Plots

 Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
 Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.

-First you will need to fork and clone the following GitHub repository:
+The following GitHub repository was cloned and all work was done in it:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)